Vinesma/.dotfiles/install/README.md

   This usually takes some time to complete depending on your internet stability.
   I also recommend installing a text editor.
   Additionally, you may consider `linux-zen` over `linux` on desktops for performance reasons.
+  Setting up Reflector can also provide better download speeds.
   ```
   pacstrap /mnt base linux linux-firmware neovim networkmanager man-db man-pages texinfo
   ```